-As a rule and for reasons of practicality the Orbis Education and Care and Priority Childcare (Orbis) has given 'general' permission for trips to places such as the local shopping centres, local parks, and the leisure centres, to go ahead with the consent of an 'on site' manager's permission.
-Other trips, those that involve travelling further afield are not to proceed without each trip having written permission/clearance from the head of education.
+As a rule and for reasons of practicality Orbis has given 'general' permission for trips to places such as the local shopping centres, local parks, and the leisure centres, to go ahead with the consent of the class teacher, providing this is detailed on the pupils timetable and one page curriculum and that the school holds a general consent form for the pupils to allow local trips as part of their individualized curriculum plan.
+Other trips, those that involve travelling further afield are not to proceed without each trip having written permission/clearance from a member of the schools leadership team.

-For any educational visit of a residential nature, the group leader prior to any plans and arrangements being made to proceed with the visit, must obtain specific written permission from the Head of Education.
+For any educational visit of a residential nature, the group leader must obtain specific written permission from legal guardians and a member of the schools leadership team.